ryantd42/NY-Legislative-Git/2023/S7086B-2023/bill.md

   § 60.
-Section  71-3703  of  the  environmental  conservation  law,  as amended  by chapter 259 of the laws of 2011, subdivision 4 as amended by chapter 44 of the laws of 2020, subdivision 5 as added by chapter 829 of the laws of 2021, and subdivision 6 as added by chapter 111 of the  laws of 2023, is amended to read as follows:
+Section  71-3703  of  the  environmental  conservation  law,  as amended  by chapter 259 of the laws of 2011, subdivision 4 as amended by chapter 44 of the laws of 2020, subdivision 5 as added by chapter 829 of the laws of 2021, subdivision 6 as added by chapter 111 of the  laws  of 2023,  and subdivision 7 as added by chapter 107 of the laws of 2024, is amended to read as follows:
  § 71-3703.
 Enforcement of article 37.
   1. Any person who violates any of the provisions of, or who  fails  to perform  any  duty  imposed by section 37-0107 or any rule or regulation promulgated pursuant hereto, shall be liable for a civil penalty not  to exceed  [two  thousand  five hundred] THREE THOUSAND SEVEN HUNDRED FIFTY dollars for each such violation and an additional penalty  of  not  more than  [five]  SEVEN hundred FIFTY dollars for each day during which such violation continues, and,  in  addition  thereto,  such  person  may  be enjoined from continuing such violation.
-  2. Any person who violates any of the provisions of, or who  fails  to perform  any  duty  imposed by section 37-0505 or any rule or regulation promulgated pursuant hereto, shall be liable for a civil penalty not  to exceed  one thousand FIVE HUNDRED dollars for each day during which such violation continues,  and  in  addition  thereto,  such  person  may  be enjoined  from continuing such violation.
-Such person shall for a second violation be liable to the people of the state for a civil  penalty  not to exceed [two thousand five hundred] THREE THOUSAND SEVEN HUNDRED FIFTY dollars for each day during which such violation continues.
+  2. Any  person who violates any of the provisions of, or who fails to perform any duty imposed by section 37-0505 or any  rule  or  regulation promulgated  pursuant hereto, shall be liable for a civil penalty not to exceed one thousand FIVE HUNDRED dollars for each day during which  such violation  continues,  and  in  addition  thereto,  such  person  may be
-  3. Any  person who violates any of the provisions of, or who fails to perform any duty imposed by section 37-0705 or any  rule  or  regulation promulgated  pursuant hereto, shall be liable for a civil penalty not to exceed one thousand FIVE HUNDRED dollars for each day during which  such violation  continues,  and  in  addition  thereto,  such  person  may be